 - Sliced baby bella mushrooms, red bell pepper and spinach make up the veggie portion of these breakfast bowls.
 Cremini or white mushrooms also work, as does any color of pepper.

-- Pesto: The goat cheese sauce is definitely a prettier shade of green if you use homemade pesto but I like to use jarred pesto for a quick pop of flavor.
+- Pesto: The goat cheese sauce is a prettier shade of green if you use homemade pesto but I like to use jarred pesto for a quick pop of flavor.

 Step by step instructions